 THE ATTIC

-This christening basin, which belongs to the 1st Congregational Church of Guilford,Conn., was crafted out of silver by Samuel [Joseph, Isaac, John, John].
+his christening basin, which belongs to the 1st Congregational Church of Guilford,Conn., was crafted out of silver by Samuel.

 The widow Deborah (Chittenden) Spinning, who later married John Pitkin, left 10 pounds to the church for a communion cup.
 The deacons decided that since they already had three, they'd use the money for a baptismal basin instead.